meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 ![Import Icon](./screenshots/dl1.png)

 6. In the modal that appears:
-  - In the "Design File Name" field, enter a name for your design (e.g., `Hello kubernetes-main`).
+  - In the "Design File Name" field, enter a name for your design (e.g., `Hello kubernetes`).
   - Select `Kubernetes Manifest` from the "Design Type" drop-down menu.
 ![Design Modal](./screenshots/dl2.png)

 7. Choose `File Upload` for the upload method, and select [this file](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/redis.yaml) you just downloaded.
 Then, click on `Import`.
 ![File Upload](./screenshots/dl3.png)

-8. Under the "Designs" tab, you will see that we have successfully imported the `Hello kubernetes -main` design.
+8. Under the "Designs" tab, you will see that we have successfully imported the `Hello kubernetes` design.
  - To continue, click on `actions` on the left side of the canvas and then `deploy`.
 ![Actions and Deploy](./screenshots/dl4.png)
  - Select your environment.
 To know more about this, refer to [docs](https://docs.meshery.io/concepts/logical/environments).